 How to Prepare Potato Gratin with Butter and Parmesan

 • To prepare the potato gratin, start by peeling the potatoes.
-Then slice them with a knife, trying to obtain slices of the same thickness (about 1/8 inch) (1).
-If you prefer, you can use a mandoline slicer to speed up the process, but don’t set it too thin or they will fall apart when you blanch them.
-Bring a large pot of lightly salted water to a boil, then add the potato slices and blanch them for 4-5 minutes (2).
+Then cut them into slices with a knife, aiming for slices of the same thickness (about 1/8 inch) (1).
+If you prefer, to speed up the process, you can use a mandoline, but do not set it to a thickness that is too thin, or they will fall apart when parboiled.
+Place a large pot with plenty of lightly salted water on the stove, and when it boils, add the potato slices and parboil them for 4-5 minutes (2).

 a. slicing and blanching the potatoes for gratin

-• Make sure not to overcook them or they will break.
+• Be careful not to overcook them, or they will break.
 Drain them and let them cool just enough to handle.
-Then take a 10-inch diameter tart pan and line the bottom with parchment paper.
-Melt the butter in a small pan over low heat (or in the microwave) and use a kitchen brush to lightly grease the parchment paper (3).
-Cover the bottom with some potato slices, slightly overlapping them, then brush them with a little bit of butter (4)
+Then take a 26 cm diameter tart pan and line the bottom with parchment paper.
+Melt the butter in a small saucepan over low heat (or in the microwave) and with a kitchen brush lightly grease the parchment paper (3).
+Cover the bottom with some potato slices, slightly overlapping them, then brush them with a little butter (4)

 b. seasoning the potatoes with butter and parmesan